aselshall/rm/hw/class-presentation1.md

   - Record in PowerPoint ([Tutorial](https://youtu.be/bP9VJ03s8Gw?feature=shared)) and upload to YouTube or OneDrive ([instructions](https://github.com/aselshall/gwh/blob/main/hw/How%20to%20Upload%20a%20Video%20to%20OneDrive.docx))

 #### 2. Presentation Week
-- Watch at least 4 classmates’ presentations.
+- Watch at least 3 classmates’ presentations.
 - Ask 1 question per presentation.
-- Prioritize unanswered questions or those with fewer than 4 responses.
+- Prioritize unanswered questions or those with fewer than 3 responses.

 #### 3. Week After Presentation Week
 - Respond to all questions you receive.
 - Complete 4 peer-evaluation rubrics(one for each reviewed presentation) and upload them to the Canvas discussion.

 ### Grading *(Participation Grade)*
+- If you have not already selected a relevant topic that was **approved by your supervisor** by the presentation upload deadline, you will automatically recieve zero for this assignment.
-- Presentation Upload (30 points) – On time with link shared in discussion.
+- Presentation Upload (40 points) – On time with link shared in discussion.
-- Peer Engagement (80 points)
+- Peer Engagement (30 points)
-  - Ask 4 questions (40 points)
+  - Ask 3 questions
-  - Answer 4 questions (40 points)
+  - Answer 3 questions
+  - Negative credit for asking questions without fully watching the presentation or non-serious responses
+- Peer Evaluation (30 points)
+  - Upload the peer evaluation form on the discussion post on Canvas
-- Peer Evaluation (40 points) – 10 points per completed rubric.
-No credit for superficial responses (e.g., giving full marks without justification).
+  - No credit for superficial responses (e.g., giving full marks without justification)
+  - Negative credit for filling out peer evaluation form without fully watching the presentation or non-serious responses
+- Presentation Evaluation (100 points)
+  - See below for details
 - Late Submissions – Follow the [late submission policy](https://aselshall.github.io/gwh/#late-homework-policy).
-- Participation Log Requirement – Record dates for:
-  - Presentation upload (30 pts)
-  - Asking 4 questions (40 pts)
-  - Answering 4 questions (40 pts)
-  - Uploading 4 rubrics (40 pts)
-  - No credit without log entries in the [Participation Log](https://aselshall.github.io/aea/hw/participation).

 ## Presentation content
+At least 6 peer-reviewed papers are cited during the presentation and fully referenced at the last slide.

 **Introduction:**
  - Provide a brief overview of your research topic